 Jeff Koons Augmented Sculptures.

-Jeff Koons has launched an augmented reality app in conjuction with Snapchat.
+Jeff Koons has launched an augmented reality app in conjunction with Snapchat.
 It will enable you to see a Koons’ sculpture virtually installed into the scene.
-In response the artist Sebastian Errazuriz has launched an app that will place a virtually vandalised Koon sculpture in the same location.
+In response, the artist Sebastian Errazuriz has launched an app that will place a virtually vandalised Koon sculpture in the same location.

 Artist setting alight to a French bank.

 Petr Pavlensky the Russian artist, who got asylum in France, set alight to a French Bank in Paris and was arrested and charged.
 “The Banque de France has taken the place of the Bastille, and bankers have taken the place of monarchs.” stated the artist.

 Steve Wynn once put his arm through a Picasso

 In 2006 Steve Wynn accidentally put his elbow through a Picasso painting called “Le Reve” causing millions of pounds worth of damage.